archehr-qa/archehr-qa.github.io/index.md

 Please visit the competition on Codabench at [https://www.codabench.org/competitions/5302/](https://www.codabench.org/competitions/5302/) to submit system responses.
 Each team may make up to three successful submissions to Codabench[^codabench] in total.
+Note that the automatically computed scores on Codabench are not final, however, they should be fairly close to the final scores that will be computed after reconciliation of double annotations.

 ## Paper Submission